invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/support/v6-migration.md

+﻿---
+sidebar_label: Migrating to v6
+---

-﻿# Migrating to Invictus v6
+# Migrating to Invictus v6
 This document will guide you through the process of migrating to version 6 of Invictus for Azure.

 ## Preparing Your Environment